*This post contains affiliate links.*

 First Years Stacking Cups / Wet Bags / Beach Wagon

-Sun Protecting Tents: We have two tent options that we use and love (one is currently at my mom’s and we have the other here in the city, but both are great).
+Sun Protecting Tents: We have two tent options that we use and love.
 They each come in a bag that’s easy and not bulky – ideal for carrying.
-Word of advice: stay away from tents that fold into a circle – they are impossible!

-- California Beach Co.’s Pop N’ Go Playpen is our current favorite (everyone stops us on the beach to ask about it when they see our daughter snoozing or independently playing in it!).
-It’s less of an open tent (though it does have a door you can zip shut) and more of a playpen.
+- California Beach Co.’s Pop N’ Go Playpen is our favorite for the first year.
+We were constantly stopped on the beach by other parents/grandparents asking about it when they saw our daughter snoozing or independently playing in it.
+It’s more of a playpen style with a door you can zip shut and a sun protectant hood that goes over the top.
 I love that it’s all mesh on the sides so it lets air flow through.
-And the sun protecting canopy on top is removable so you can take it off and just use it as a way to contain your child once they are on the move.
+And the canopy is removable so you can take it off and just use it as a way to contain your child once they are on the move.
 I have a friend who uses hers inside when it’s not beach weather.
 You can buy their mattress for it or lay an oversized towel inside (mattress/sheet combo is much better if you have a crawler!).
-Similar options are available from Summer (also smaller size), born free and Baby Delight.
+Similar styles are available from Summer and Baby Delight.

 - L.L.
-Bean’s sun tent is a more traditional tent style but it’s easy to put together/take apart, has lots of room inside and the way the front is designed creates a good amount of shade even outside the tent itself.
+Bean’s sun tent is a more traditional tent style but it’s easy to put together/take apart, has lots of room inside and is suitable for any stage of life so it will get plenty of use.
+I like the way the front is open, as it creates a good amount of shade even outside the tent itself, but isn’t fully enclosed.
 We also got a little mallet to hammer in the pegs.
-I wish I got the matching folding lounge chairs for inside, but that’s for another day.
 For a similar, less expensive option, this one on Amazon had been on my radar for a while and came highly recommended.
 We’ll use this style tent for years.

-Activity Center for Baby: The Summer Pop ‘n Jump activity center is perfect for entertaining the baby at the beach and it’s easy to store and carry the way it folds up and goes in a bag.
+Activity Center for Baby: The Bright Starts Pop ‘n Jump activity center is perfect for entertaining the baby at the beach and it’s easy to store and carry the way it folds up and goes in a bag.
 We like that it has a shade attachment too.
 If our daughter had been born closer to summer, I had my eye on this Fisher-Price Baby Dome.
-And when we had planned on traveling to Florida when she was 3 months old, we were considering buying/shipping this super affordable Fisher-Price bouncer right to the hotel to use somewhere in the shade.
+With our second, we also used a bouncer right under a tent – worth it in those early months if you’re driving.

-Beach Bags: I’m a big fan of Lands’ End beach bags as I find you can get a good sale and they have so many different styles you can personalize with names, colors, etc. Large is great for a big beach bag and we like the medium for Sofia’s toys, diaper stuff, etc. Some weeks it becomes her temporary summer diaper bag (love the rose gold or any of the basic colors).
+Beach Bags: I’m a big fan of Lands’ End beach bags as I find you can get a good sale and they have so many different styles you can personalize with names, colors, etc. They are less rigid than L.L.Bean’s canvas bag, so they fold flat and are easier to store.
+Large is great for a big beach bag and we like the medium for everyday use.
+The XL has also become our go-to for overnight trips (tip: use packing cubes within it, especially with two kids).

-Bathing Suits: My big must-have for baby bathing suits is either two pieces or snaps for the diaper.
-And while that’s meant missing out on some very cute ones (ahem, H&M), I’ll gladly skip the taking off a wet bathing suit on a squirmy baby thing every diaper change.
-Favorite places to buy from are babyGap, Ruffle Butts, Tea Collection and Hanna Andersson.
+Bathing Suits: My big must-have for baby girl bathing suits is either two pieces or snaps for the diaper.
+And while that’s meant missing out on some very cute options, I’ll gladly skip the taking off a wet bathing suit on a squirmy baby every diaper change.
+My favorite places to buy from are babyGap, Ruffle Butts, Tea Collection and Hanna Andersson.
+For baby boys, I love RuggedButts swim shorties (size up) or chubbies because they are a bit shorter than most brands.

-Clip-On Umbrella: This umbrella is something we actually haven’t used recently but I think it’s great if you have an infant who isn’t mobile yet.
-You can clip it onto anything to create instant shade.
+Clip-On Umbrella: This umbrella is great if you have an infant who isn’t mobile yet.
+You can clip it onto anything – in this case a beach chair or the handle of whatever baby contraption you’re using – to create instant shade.